liyufan1994/CS205ParallelCipher/README.md

 `$ make`

+5. Go to bin directory, you will find the following two executables; Ising is the executable for Ising model application whereas Denigma is the executable for decryption application

+`Ising`

+`Denigma`

-5. Go to bin directory, type the following to run the code (with 2 tasks)
+6. Type the following to run the code (with 4 tasks)

-`$ mpirun -np 2 ./Denigma`
+`$ mpirun -np 4 ./Denigma`

+`$ mpirun -np 4 ./Ising`

+7. One may alter number of OpenMP threads by setting OMP_NUM_THREAD environment variable before mpirun;

+`$ export OMP_NUM_THREADS=6`

+8. One may adjust OpenMP NUMA thread affinity by setting KMP_AFFINITY environment variable (for Intel compiler) or GOMP_CPU_AFFINITY (for GCC).
+For example,

+`$ export GOMP_CPU_AFFINITY="0-5"`

+`$ export KMP_AFFINITY=verbose,compact`